Scholarships and Grants below are available to new students beginning in the fall of 2018.

 5. John Paul II Memorial Scholars Program

-To promote the vision of Saint Pope John Paul II, Loras offers six (6) scholarships to students who combine their studies, spirituality and service in witness to Christ and the truth of the human person.
-Scholarship awards $2, 000 to $3,000.
+To promote the vision of Saint Pope John Paul II, Loras offers eight (8) scholarships to students who combine their studies, spirituality and service in witness to Christ and the truth of the human person.
+Scholarship awards are $1,500 and require continued program participation to annually renew the award.
 Visit our John Paul Scholarship Application page to apply and learn more.
 Applications must be received by March 1st.

 6. Music Scholarships

 Students accepted to the college are able to audition for vocal and instrumental scholarships.
 Scholarships range up to $2,000 and are in addition to a student’s acceptance award.
 Scholarship recipients do not need to pursue a major in music but must participate in vocal or instrumental ensembles annually to maintain their award.
 Auditions will be held in fall and winter.
 Students participating in Liturgical Music Ministry are eligible for a scholarship to cover their applied lesson fee.
 Visit our music scholarship page for more information and to schedule an audition date.

 Contact your Admission Representative if you have any questions or if you would like additional information on any of the above programs and scholarships.

 Students transferring to Loras that hold membership in Phi Theta Kappa and have a 3.5 or higher cumulative grade point average are eligible for the Phi Theta Kappa awards.
 These $19,000 awards reflect the highest, single achievement award a transfer student may earn.